Frequency Asked Questions

 A: We can generally have your application reviewed within 2-3 days of registration.
-Your official certificate will be sent to you by US mail, so please allow 7-10 business days for delivery.
+Your certificate will be sent to you by US mail, so please allow 7-10 business days for delivery.

 Q: What does it mean to become a minister?

 A: Ministers understand the importance in connecting with God and they ask for blessings for themselves and others.
-Ministers are closer to God and are responsible for leading others in faith healing, financial blessings, and relationship advice and improvement.
+Ministers are closer to God and are responsible for leading others to Christ.

 Q: What do the Greek letters in your logo mean?